Chris234k/chris234k.github.io/_games/batteryboy.md

-### Crazy Currencies
+### Crazy Currencies -- February 2017
 A little unsure what to do with rhythm, we explored other ways of using the battery life mechanic.
-We spoke with some of the local game developers at the Indie Game Collective, or [IGC](http://www.indiegamecollective.org/).
-They echoed our concerns about having rhythm.
-They didn't understand how it fit into the game either.
-One of the developers proposed tying the battery life mechanic to the currency collection.
-He suggested to tier battery life (low, medium, high) and only be able to get certain types of currency at current tiers.
+We spoke with some of the local game developers at the [Indie Game Collective](http://www.indiegamecollective.org/).
+They echoed our concerns about having rhythm; they didn't understand how it fit into the game either.
+One of the developers proposed creating a meta game around the battery life of the device; using it for progression instead of gameplay.
 This idea stuck.
+We thought to split battery life into tiers: green, yellow, and red.
+Tiers correspond with percentage of battery remaining, i.e. less than 33% would be red.
+Each tier would have a single type of currency you could only obtain by playing at that battery tier.
+These currencies would be used to purchase certain types of items, ex: some characters cost 400 green and 100 red, but 0 yellow.

 Mobile games commonly have at least 2 types of currency anyway: premium and in-game currency.
 Premium costs real money or ads to obtain.
 While "in-game" can come in many forms [FIRE EMBLEM] [ANIMAL CROSSING].
 This led us to something closer to a material crafting system.
 Which is how I'd classify both of those games [BOTH IMPLIES ABOVE GAMES].
 Having something sufficiently interesting to replace it, it's at this point that we felt confident enough to ditch rhythm.

+### Finalizing Ideas -- From February 2017 to October 2017
-### Something About Identity (I'm out of alliterations)
+(I'm out of alliterations for headings)

 We tried to repurpose old ideas and create new ones around the core twist: device battery life changes the game.
 We settled on two primary implementations:
 1. Gameplay is harder at lower battery
-2. Currency can only be obtained at certain battery tiers
+2. Currency can only be obtained at certain battery tiers [WELL HOW IS THE GAMEPLAY HARDER, HUH?]
+[WHAT EVEN ARE CURRENCIES?]

 Our previous games, [Mind the Arrow](/games/mindthearrow/) and [Gelato Flicker](/games/gelatoflicker/), lacked complexity within monetization.
 We wanted to try something more robust.
 [SHOP DEMO]